About Montmorency County

 Property & Public Records

-The Montmorency County Register of Deeds, located at 12265 M-32, Atlanta, MI 49709, maintains all property and land records for the county.
-The office can be reached at (989) 785-8065.
-Available records include warranty deeds, quit claim deeds, mortgage documents, land contracts, discharge of mortgages, liens (mechanic's, tax, judgment), easements, right-of-way agreements, survey plats, condominium master deeds, and subdivision plats dating back to the county's organization in 1891.
+Montmorency County Register of Deeds, located at 12265 M-32, Atlanta, MI 49709, maintains all property and land records for Montmorency County.
+The office can be contacted through the office’s website.
+Available records include warranty deeds, quit claim deeds, mortgage documents, land contracts, discharge of mortgages, liens (mechanic's, tax, judgment), easements, right-of-way agreements, survey plats, condominium master deeds, and subdivision plats dating back to Montmorency County's organization in 1891.
+Michigan law (MCL 565.201) requires recording of real property conveyances to provide constructive notice.

 - The Register of Deeds office provides document searches and certified copies; certification fees are $5 for the first page and $1 for each additional page, with search fees applying for extensive research.

-- The county provides a GIS mapping system accessible through the Equalization Department for parcel identification, property characteristics, and tax assessment information.
+- Montmorency County provides a GIS mapping system accessible through the Equalization Department for parcel identification, property characteristics, and tax assessment information.

 - Copies of deeds and documents can be requested by mail with prepayment or in person during office hours, Monday through Friday, 8:00 AM to 4:00 PM.